Generalized Igusa functions and ideal growth in nilpotent Lie rings: Counting -ideals in combinatorially defined -Lie algebras

 \begin{dfn} For an $\mfo$-sublattice $\Lambda \leq \mfo^n$, we write $\nu^{(i)} = \nu(\pi_i(\Lambda))$ for the elementary divisor type of the $\mfO_i$-sublattice of $\Lri_i^{n_i}$ generated by $\pi_i(\Lambda)$.
 Note that $\nu^{(i)}$ is a partition with $n_i$ parts.
 The family of partitions is called the \emph{projection data} of $\Lambda$ with respect to $\Omega$. \end{dfn}

 For any partition $\nu = (\nu_1, \dots, \nu_N)$ with $N$ parts, set $J_{\nu} = \{ d \in [N-1] \mid \nu_d > \nu_{d+1} \}$.
 For a variable $Y$, we define

 We observe that $\beta(\nu;Y) = \alpha(\lambda, \nu; Y)$, the ``Birkhoff polynomial'' \eqref{def:birkhoff.poly}, where $\lambda$ is any partition whose parts are all at least $\nu_1$.
 It follows that $\beta(\nu;q)$ enumerates the $\mfo$-sublattices of $\mfo^N$ of elementary divisor type ${\nu}$.
-Proposition~\ref{pro:sum.projection.data}, which generalizes this formula, is an analogue of~\cite[Lemma~2.4]{SV1/15} and key to our method.
-Recall the formula \eqref{equ:abelian} for the zeta function of an abelian (Lie) algebra of finite rank over a compact discrete valuation ring.
+The following proposition, which is key to our method, generalizes this formula and is analogous to~\cite[Lemma~2.4]{SV1/15}.
+Recall the formula \eqref{equ:abelian} for the zeta function $\zeta_{\mfo^n}(s)$ of an abelian (Lie) algebra of finite rank over a compact discrete valuation ring.

 \begin{pro} Let $\widetilde{\bsnu}=(\nu^{(1)},\dots,\nu^{(\pnum)})$ be as above.
 Then

 \end{pro} \begin{proof} Recall that for every $i \in [\pnum]$ there is a natural embedding of rings $\iota_i: \mfO_i \hookrightarrow \Mat_{e_i f_i}(\mfo)$ that sends an element $y \in \mfO_i$ to the matrix representing the $\mfo$-linear operator $x \mapsto xy$ on $\mfO_i$ with respect to the chosen $\lri$-basis $\{ \alpha_j^{(i)} \}_{j=1}^{e_if_i}$.
 Moreover, $\det \iota_i(y) = \mathrm{N}_{\mfO_i / \mfo}(y)$ for all $y \in \mfO_i$.
 This map extends naturally to an embedding of matrix rings $\Mat_{n_i} (\mfO_i) \hookrightarrow \Mat_{e_if_i n_i}(\mfo)$ that we continue to denote by $\iota_i$.